 Communicate your values

 After defining your values, it’s time to clearly communicate them to your employees, customers, and stakeholders.
-Make sure all parties understand the significance of these values and how they influence your decision making and business practices.
-At Jump, we have showcased our values in board meetings, newsletters, and on our website!
+Make sure all parties understand the significance of these values.
+Show how they influence your decision-making and business practices.
+At Jump, we have showcased our values in board meetings, newsletters, and on our website.
+This emphasises our stance as a value-led business!

 Incorporate your values into business decisions

-Let your values guide your decision making and your personal behaviour in the workplace.
-By championing your values in all you do, you reinforce the importance of them and allow everyone to see that you truly are a value led organisation.
+Let your values guide your decision-making and your personal behaviour in the workplace.
+By championing your values in all you do, you reinforce their importance.
+This allows everyone to see that you truly are a value-led organisation.

 Reward value-driven behaviour